thoughtspot/thoughtspot.github.io/_end-user/search/about-attributes-and-measures.md

 ![]({{ site.baseurl }}/images/what_am_i_looking_at.png "Query details")

 This dialog shows measures ThoughtSpot computed, for each combination of attributes.
-Choose **QUERY VISUALIZER** to see search filters and how the tables were linked and used.
+Choose **Query visualizer** to see search filters and how the tables were linked and used.